 TVSA has VH registered aircraft, so if you want to private hire with us you will need to have at least a RPL.

 You can do familiarisation training with us and then your flight review.
 This will count as a check ride and passing that will allow you to subsequently hire our aircraft.

 If you’ve started your flight training in RA aircraft, you may be able to have some of those hours recognised towards CPL training.

-If you are interested in joining the Diploma of Aviation (Commercial Pilot Licence), you will need to convert your RPC to an RPL prior to joining the course from the second phase of training.
-You will not be eligible for the 150-hour syllabus, though, so will need to have a total of 200 hours of flight experience before you will be eligible for the CPL flight test.
+If you are interested in joining a Diploma course, you will need to convert your RPC to an RPL first.
+You can then have your previous experience recognised and join from the relevant phase of the course for your experience.
+You will not be eligible for the 150-hour integrated syllabus though, so will need to have a total of 200 hours before you will be eligible to complete the CPL flight test.

 If you want to study privately, you will need to do some familiarisation flights and then we will assess where you’re at and develop a training plan to suit.

 For both the Diploma and private CPL training, your RA hours will count towards the 200 required for the CPL test.

 Alternatively, you can start training from the beginning, and you may be able to move through initial training a little quicker, depending on your level of previous experience.
 This will allow you to be on the integrated, 150-hour syllabus but your RA hours will not count towards overall experience required for a Commercial Licence.